Pros: Bass impact, Bass-oriented, Fun signature, Decent V-Shaped tuning, good staging and imaging for the price

 While it is expected to experience a less emphasised mid-range, it just makes the unit more genre picky since they do not do justice to vocal-heavy tracks at all, while favouring bass beats and sparkling synths.

 Treble (Score: 6.5/10)

 At the price of $24 USD, the KBEAR KS2 does provide quite a bit of value to the consumers.
 Despite the absence of a carrying case, they do possess their own niche and carry it well.
-In the current cutthroat chi-fi market where many similar tuning IEMs are being churned out like a sweat shop (with KBEAR being no exception), it's good for IEMs to have an area they excel im rather being generic sounding with no effort put into tuning.
+In the current cutthroat chi-fi market where many similar tuning IEMs are being churned out like a sweatshop (with KBEAR being no exception), it’s good for IEMs to have an area they excel in rather being generic-sounding with no effort put into tuning.

 If you are considering the KBEAR KS2, do take note that they are catered to certain genres but other than that, it’s a pretty decent entry choice for beginners or a good wildcard IEM that experiences players switch things up and get a feel of that bassss while listening to genres where they shine.
 I would like to point out that I am not a fan of its signature, but they do impress me in certain songs and genres such as EDM, Dance and Trance.